-- Enables efficient utilization of an area’s available water resources by recycling wastewater into valuable—and useable—clean water.
+It enables efficient utilization of an area’s available water resources by recycling

-- Reduces negative impact on marine environment by avoiding discharge of polluted wastewater.
+It reduces the negative impact on the marine environment by preventing discharge of polluted wastewater.

-- Need for onshore irrigation water and/or industrial water must be present.
+a recognized need for onshore irrigation water and/or industrial water

-- Land area for construction of shore-based treatment plants is limited or not available.
+limited or not available land area for construction of shore-based treatment plants

-- Mobility: The ship can operate independent of an onshore property cost and can be used as a supplemental “facility” where land space is limited or expensive.
+The ship can operate independent of an onshore property cost and can be used as a supplemental facility where land space is limited or expensive.

-- Construction Flexibility: Ship can be deployed and operable at a location in a short period of time.
+A ship can be deployed and operable at a location on

-- Relatively Low Cost: Compared to an onshore plant, a lower investment is required to mobilize a “floating” offshore plant.
-Again, the ship can be utilized for shorter or longer periods of time, resulting in cost savings and/or cost flexibility.
+A lower investment is required to mobilize a “floating” offshoreplant compared to an onshore plant.
+Again, the ship can be utilized for shorter or longer periods of time, with the benefits of cost savings and/or cost flexibility.